google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   same complete SCTs and inclusion proofs to the same TLS clients multiple times.

-- TLS Feature extension: this certificate extension may be used by a CA to indicate that CT compliance is required.

 - Verification algorithms: added detailed algorithms for verifying inclusion proofs, for verifying consistency between two STHs, and for verifying a root hash given a complete list of the relevant leaf input entries.